How parental leave entitlements can be used in New Zealand

 If adopting or taking permanent responsibility: On the date the employee becomes the primary carer

-Primary carer can start up to six weeks earlier than these dates, and even earlier in special cases:
+Primary carer can elect to start up primary carer leave up to six weeks earlier, and even earlier in special cases:

 Medical advice to stop work early (e.g. high-risk pregnancy)